Shichien/MiniSavestates/README.md

 This build is an emergency build to test the differences between public-test version and released version.
 It is for testing only.
 I will not be responsible for any special circumstances such as archive corruption.
 Before enabling related functions, please back up the original `Aseembly-CSharp.dll` and archive saves yourself.

-After testing by a of friends from the speedrunning community, it can run on the public beta version.
+After testing by a lot of friends from the speedrunning community, it can run on the public beta version.

 ## How to use